conestack/bdajax/README.rst

 driven by XML-attributes.
 Attributes are defined in its own XML namespace, placed in the XHTML markup.

-The dispatcher basically provides two behaviors:
+The dispatcher basically provides two behaviors

 - trigger events
 - perform actions

 Behaviors are bound to JavaScript events.

 This package bundles required resources for the use of bdajax inside a ``pyramid`` or ``zope`` application.
 It does NOT include the